ayounas/kali-linux-aws/README.md

-# Kali Linux AWS Service Catalog
+# Kali Linux AWS Deployment

 This project provides a secure, automated way to deploy Kali Linux instances in AWS with built-in security controls, logging, and auto-termination capabilities.
-The solution is packaged as an AWS Service Catalog item that allows users to self-service deploy Kali Linux instances while maintaining organizational security requirements.
+The solution uses Terraform to deploy a Kali Linux instance that can be managed via AWS Systems Manager.

 ## Features